 \section{Introduction}

-Although supervised learning (SL) is effective when a large amount of labeled data is available, human-annotated labeled data can be expensive or even difficult to obtain in applications such as image segmentation \citep{zou2018unsupervised} or text categorization \citep{nigam2000text}.
+While supervised learning (SL) is effective when a large amount of labeled data is available, obtaining human-annotated labeled data can be expensive or even difficult in applications such as image segmentation \citep{zou2018unsupervised} or text categorization \citep{nigam2000text}.
 On the other hand, obtaining unlabeled data is often inexpensive and easier.
-Therefore, semi-supervised learning (SSL) methods, which use a combination of labeled and unlabeled data, have been widely used in these fields to alleviate the need for labeled data.
+Therefore, semi-supervised learning (SSL) methods, which use a combination of labeled and unlabeled data, have been widely used in these fields to alleviate the need for labeled data \citep{chapelle2010semi}.

-Among many SSL methods, Self-Training (ST) is a simple and standard SSL algorithm, a wrapper algorithm that iteratively uses a supervised learning method \citep{scudder1965probability, McLachlan1975, lee2013pseudo}.
+Among many SSL methods, self-training (ST) is a simple and standard SSL algorithm, a wrapper algorithm that iteratively uses a supervised learning method \citep{scudder1965probability, McLachlan1975, lee2013pseudo}.
 The basic concept of ST is to use the model itself to make predictions on unlabeled data points, and then treat these predictions as labels for subsequent training.
 Algorithmically, it starts by training a model on the labeled data.
 At each iteration, ST uses the current model to assign labels to unlabeled data points.
-The pseudo-labels can be soft (a continuous distribution) or hard (a one-hot distribution) \citep{Xie_2020_CVPR}.
+These predicted labels can be soft (a continuous distribution) or hard (a one-hot distribution) \citep{Xie_2020_CVPR}.
 The model is then retrained using these newly labeled data.
 See Section \ref{section:setup} for algorithmic details.
 The model obtained in the last iteration is used for production.
 ST is a popular SSL method because of its simplicity and general applicability.
 It applies to any model that can make predictions for the unlabeled data points and can be trained by a supervised learning method.
-The predicted labels used in each iteration are also called {\it pseudo-labels} \citep{lee2013pseudo} because the predicted labels are only pseudo-collect compared to the ground-truth labels.
+The predicted labels used in each iteration are also called {\it pseudo-labels} \citep{lee2013pseudo} because the predicted labels are only pseudo-correct compared to the ground-truth labels.
 Although ST is a simple heuristic, it has been empirically observed that ST can find a model with better predictive performance than the model trained on labeled data alone \citep{lee2013pseudo, yalniz2019billion, NEURIPS2021_995693c1, Xie_2020_CVPR, rizve2021in, Pham_2021_CVPR}.